• Fall Recipes

 How do I thin a pesto?

-How do I use pesto?
+How can I use this pumpkin seed pesto?

 Pesto is perfect for pesto pasta, as a spread for sandwiches or a dip with crudites or crackers.
 It can also be used as a topping for recipes such as my baked cod with pesto and my pesto chicken tray bake.